codacy/codacy-rubocop/docs/description/Rails_PluralizationGrammar.md

-This cop checks for correct grammar when using ActiveSupport's core extensions to the numeric classes.
+Checks for correct grammar when using ActiveSupport's core extensions to the numeric classes.

 # Examples